-- The flow-through premium income of \$10,000 and \$8,000 represents the value of the tax benefits transferred from Search to the flow-through share investors. - Accretion expense represents the accounting entry required to bring the book value of the convertible debentures up to their face value at maturity.
-This accretion expense represents the additional interest expense that would have been required had the convertible debentures not had a conversion feature. - Interest expense represents the interest incurred on the convertible debentures which bear interest at the rate of 15% per annum - The Company granted 5,050,000 stock options during the 2018 period which vested on the date of grant.
+- The flow-through premium income of \$10,000 and \$38,000 represents the value of the tax benefits transferred from Search to the flow-through share investors. - Accretion expense represents the accounting entry required to bring the book value of the convertible debentures up to their face value at maturity.
+This accretion expense represents the additional interest expense that would have been required had the convertible debentures not had a conversion feature. - Interest expense represents the interest incurred on the convertible debentures which bear interest at the rate of 15% per annum - The Company granted 7,550,000 stock options during the 2019 period and 5,050,000 stock options during the 2018 period.
+The options vested on the date of grant.

-The decrease in the adjusted loss for the six months ended May 31, 2019 compared to the six months ended May 31, 2018 is the net result of a number of differences in various expenses as follows:
+The decrease in the adjusted loss for the nine months ended August 31, 2019 compared to the nine months ended August 31, 2018 is the net result of a number of differences in various expenses as follows:

-- Accounting and audit fees of \$24,491 (2018: \$25,787) are comprised of fees to maintain the accounting records and prepare financial reports as required. - Administration expense and management fees of \$90,718 (2018: \$147,242) are comprised of fees paid to executive management of the company as well as administrative staff. - Legal fees of \$12,791 (2018: \$81,897) are general legal fees to comply with various regulations and general business requirements. - Office and miscellaneous expenses of \$21,082 (2018: \$24,520) includes insurance and other miscellaneous expenses. - Regulatory and transfer agent fees of \$20,043 (2018: \$29,446) are fees paid to maintain the listing on the TSX-V and other transaction fees. - Share-based compensation of \$nil (2018: \$271,627) is based on granting 5,050,000 stock options to directors, officers, consultants and employees in 2018. - Travel and accommodation expenses of \$19,562 (2018: \$4,466) includes executive travel to the properties in Newfoundland as well as travel for investor relations purposes.
+- Accounting and audit fees of \$32,798 (2018: \$37,651) are comprised of fees to maintain the accounting records and prepare financial reports as required. - Administration expense and management fees of \$215,718 (2018: \$192,242) are comprised of fees paid to executive management of the company as well as administrative staff. - Legal fees of \$18,494 (2018: \$82,137) are general legal fees to comply with various regulations and general business requirements. - Office and miscellaneous expenses of \$35,260 (2018: \$42,646) includes insurance and other miscellaneous expenses. - Regulatory and transfer agent fees of \$30,392 (2018: \$30,380) are fees paid to maintain the listing on the TSX-V and other transaction fees. - Travel and accommodation expenses of \$32,145 (2018: \$12,419) includes executive travel to the properties in Newfoundland as well as travel for investor relations purposes.